rsvim/rsvim/DEVELOPMENT.md

 ## Rust

 > We provide the `dev.py` script to help running below commands, use `dev.py -h` for more details.
+For window development, please use `dev.cmd`.
+Checkout the script for commands running underhood.

 ### Lint

-To check code, please use `RUSTFLAGS='-Dwarnings' bacon -j clippy-all`.
+To check code, please use `./dev.py clippy` (`cargo clippy`).

 ### Test

-1. To run all test cases, please use `cargo nextest run`.
-2. To run all test cases with full backtrace and logging message, please use `RUST_BACKTRACE=full RSVIM_LOG=trace cargo nextest run --no-capture`.
-3. To run a specific test, please use `cargo nextest run [TEST]`.
+To run unit test, please use `./dev.py test` (`cargo test`).
-4. To list all test cases, please use `cargo nextest list`.

 ### Debug